Keyboard shortcuts

 Writing new harnesses

-Adding more harnesses is done in the crates/harnesses crate.
-The crate is organized by instructions and, in some cases, by chips or gadgets that implement the instructions.
+Add new harnesses in the crates/harnesses crate.
+That crate is organized by instructions and, in some cases, by chips or gadgets that implement the instructions.

 Writing declarative harnesses